regulad/crust-tastic/README.md

 A configurable Jekyll theme optimized for GitHub Pages

 ## Setup
 Want to use this theme?

-Easy!
+### New Site
+If you are making a new site, just use [this template (regulad/crust-tastic-template)](https://github.com/regulad/crust-tastic-template).

+### Existing Site
+Want to migrate your site to this theme?
 Simply add these lines to your `_config.yml`:

 ```yaml
 remote_theme: regulad/crust-tastic@main